GiorgioCozza/theft_tracker/README.md

 # theft_tracker
-A localization algorithm for vehicle anti-theft systems based on WSN.
+A localization algorithm for a vehicle anti-theft system based on WSN.

 ## Prerequisites